MadukaJustice/alx-backend-javascript/0x06-unittests_in_js/README.md

-# Unittests in JS using Mocha, Chai and SinonJS
+# Unittests in JS using Mocha, Chai and SinonJ